FCOO/leaflet-bootstrap/README.md

         tooltipPermanent        : false,    //Whether to open the tooltip permanently or only on mouseover. tooltipHideWhenDragging : false,    //True and tooltipPermanent: false => the tooltip is hidden when dragged
-        tooltipHideWhenPopupOpen: false     //True and tooltipPermanent: false => the tooltip is hidden when popup is displayed
+        tooltipHideWhenPopupOpen: false     //True and tooltipPermanent: false => the tooltip is hidden when popup is displayed bigShadowWhenPopupOpen  : true      //When true a big-sdhadow is shown when the popup for the marker is open }
-    }

     /*